How (+ When) to Prune Citrus

 Before pruning, this young mandarin has a bit much clutter down below

-• Remove dominant, upright shoots completely.
-They clutter the tree and aren’t productive.
+• Remove dominant, upright shoots that clutter the tree, completely.

-• Lift the skirt up – pruning off all lower branches in the 1 metre (ish) space above the soil line.
-This airflow gap is super important to help prevent pests/ fungus.
+• In damp, low light or humid gardens, prune off all lower branches in the 1 metre (ish) space above the soil line to help prevent pests/ fungus.

 • Then, get right inside the canopy, removing the occasional whole branch to de-tangle and open.
 Where you can, remove the longest branches, the ones that are causing imbalance by being too tall or too wide.
 Love me a 2 for 1 deal!